 The other work here is a multi-screen video of a 2017 performance at the ICA, with people in silver leotards folding fabric and headbutting wind chimes.
 The walls are covered in bespoke wallpaper, but the rest is just documentation of the work when it originally happened.
 Regardless of whether or not the performance is good, these videos lack the power and vitality of watching it happen in real time.
 You’ve got to ask yourself if a video of an old performance is a good use of two massive gallery spaces.

-The two halves of this show don’t relate well to each other, and aren’t properly explored or contextualised.
+These two show exhibitions aren't that great to start with, and don’t relate well to each other.
 It’s not that the art here is bad, necessarily.
 It’s just that it’s a bit of an awkward relation.

 Details